lumagateinc/MovoSuite/docs/README.md

 ## Request Deployment<!-- omit in toc -->

-*To X, perform the following steps:*
+*To request deployment of one more apps to one more devices, perform the following steps:*

 1. Navigate to **Request Deployment**.
 ![001](images/req_dep_all.png)